gottacatchenall/ms_false_negatives/README.md

 # False-negatives as a product of relative abundance

-We now  show that the realized false-negative rate of species interactions changes drastically with sampling effort due to the intrinsic variation of the abundance of individuals of each species within a community.
-We do this by simulating the process of observation of species interactions, applied both to 243 empirical food webs from the Mangal database [@Banville2021ManJl] as well as random food-webs generated using the niche model [@Williams2000SimRul], a simple generative model of food-web structure.
+We now show that the realized FNR changes drastically with sampling effort due to the intrinsic variation of the abundance of individuals of each species within a community.
+We do this by simulating the process of observation of species interactions, applied both to 243 empirical food webs from the Mangal database [@Banville2021ManJl] and random food-webs generated using the niche model [@Williams2000SimRul], a simple generative model of food-web structure.
 Our neutral model of observation assumes each observed species is drawn from the distribution in proportion to each species' abundance at that place and time.
 The abundance distribution of a community can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe].
 In addition to the log-normal distribution, we also tested the case where the abundance distribution is derived from power-law scaling $Z^{(log(T_i)-1)}$ where $T_i$ is the trophic level of species $i$ and $Z$ is a scaling coefficient [@Savage2004EffBod], which yields the same qualitative behavior.
 The practical consequence of abundance distributions spanning many orders of magnitude of abundance is that observing  two "rare" species interacting requires two low probability events: observing two rare species at the same time.

 To simulate the process of observation, for an ecological network $M$ with $S$ species, we sample abundances for each species from a standard-log-normal